IDU-CVLab/COV19D_3rd/README.md

 * The main purpose of this study is to propose an accurate framework for COVID-19 detection from a big and challenging database of Computed Tomography (CT) images.
 The proposed pipeline includes a segmentation part, a region-of-interest extraction part, and a classification part.
 The code in this repo includes the whole pipeline.
 * The segmentation part can be found [here](https://github.com/IDU-CVLab/Images_Preprocessing_2nd).
 * In the classification part, a Convolutional Neural Network (CNN) was used to take the final diagnosis decisions.
 * Please see the attached paper for full details.
+* Kindly inform the organization owner if you wish to obtain the pretrained models in this study.
+*
 # Web-apps
 Web-apps were deployed using streamlit (you may need to wait for the application to start):
 &nbsp; - from a single 2D grayscale medical slice [here](https://kenanmorani-covid-19deployment-pipeline-app-82q4v6.streamlit.app/)